Lipan Apache people: Name

-Two Lipan Apache children, Kesetta Roosevelt (d. ca. 1906) and Jack Mather (d.
-1888) from New Mexico, at Carlisle Indian School, ca. 1885.
+Two Lipan Apache children, Kesetta Roosevelt (d. c.
+1906) and Jack Mather (d.
+1888) from New Mexico, at Carlisle Indian School, c.
+1885.

-The name "Lipan" is a Spanish adaption of their self-designation as Łipa-į́ Ndé or Lépai-Ndé ("Light Gray People"), reflecting their migratory story.
+The name "Lipan" is a Spanish adaption of their self-designation as Łibaį́ Ndé or Lébai-Ndé ("Light Gray People"), reflecting their migratory story.
 The earliest known written record of the Lipan Apache identified this tribe as Ypandes.

-Nancy McGown Minor wrote that the word Lipan stems from the Lipan words lépai, which means 'the color gray', and ndé, which means 'the people', which would make Lipan mean 'The Light Gray People'.
+Nancy McGown Minor wrote that the word Lipan stems from the Lipan words Łibaį́, which means 'gray', and ndé, which means 'people', which would make Lipan mean 'The Light Gray People'.
 The name Apache may be of Zuni origin, coming from the word apachu, which means 'enemy', or perhaps from the Ute, who referred to this group as Awa'tehe.

 Apaches' autonym is Inde or Nde, meaning "the people."

 The terms Eastern Apache and Texas Apache can also include them as well as the Chiricahua and Mescalero.
 I Fought a Good Fight: A History of the Lipan Apaches notes that Spanish explorers recorded their encounters with the Chipaines, Conejeros, Rio Colorados, and Anchos living along the Canadian River, who were ancestors of the Lipan.